coreos/docs/quay-enterprise/configure-machines.md

 # Configure Machines for Quay Enterprise

-Quay Enterprise allows you to create teams and user accounts that match your existing business unit organization.
+Quay Enterprise allows you to create user accounts and teams, or groups, of those users that mirror your existing org chart.
 A special type of user, a robot account, is designed to be used programatically by deployment systems and other pieces of software.
-Robot accounts are commonly configured with read-only access to an organizations repositories.
+Robot accounts are usually configured with read-only access to a repository.

 This guide we will assume you have the DNS record `registry.example.com` configured to point to your Enterprise Registry.